python/cpython/Doc/library/importlib.rst

    (:attr:`__cached__`)

-   The path to a compiled version of the module's code.
+   The filename of a compiled version of the module's code.
    The :term:`finder` should always set this attribute but it may be ``None`` for modules that do not need compiled code stored.